contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/04_saving.md

 Of course a drive can store requests but also other kind of containers:

 * scenario: a scenario is an ordered set of requests.
-It is very helpful to define a sequence of requests and play it again, and again, and again ([learn more about scenarios](../test/run-request-sets)).
+It is very helpful to define a sequence of requests and play it again, and again, and again.
+[Learn more about scenarios](../test/chain-requests)).
 You can change the order at will in the scenario's overview.
 Just click on the arrows to move a request up or down.
 * service: a service contains either scenarios or requests.
 Children entities are ordered by type, then by name.
 * project: a project contains either scenarios, services or requests.
 Children entities are ordered by type, then by name.